phauer/continuous-delivery-playground/README.md

 - Using a Docker image (containing the microservice) to create reproducible environments for all stages of the continuous delivery pipeline.

 # Getting started
 First of all, you need the IP of your host machine (like 192.168.35.217).
 Therefore, run 'ip route' on your host system to get the ip of the host machine.
 Look for the IP after the "src" keyword.
-You can test the IP by trying to access a URL within a container by running 'docker-exec-bash <containerId>' (getting bash inside the container) and  then 'ping \<IpOfHostMachine\>'
+You can test the IP by trying to ping the IP within a container by running 'docker-exec-bash <containerId>' (getting bash inside the container) and  then 'ping \<IpOfHostMachine\>'

 ````bash
 ./1startGitLab.sh